rebeccacorley/Observational-Astronomy/README.md

 # Observational-Astronomy

-This is my progress throughout the semester.
+In collaboration with Lani Chastain, this is my progress throughout the semester in Observational Astronomy.